-Committee of the Board formed in connection with the proposed exchange transaction (the "Special Committee"), that the Exchange Proposal be conditioned on approval by the Majority of Unaffiliated Investors.
+Committee of the Board formed in connection with the proposed exchange transaction (the "Special Committee"), that the Exchange Proposal should be conditioned on approval by a majority of the Company's stockholders that are unaffiliated with LSB Funding.

 Q. Will I receive anything as a result of the Exchange Proposal passing?
 How will it work?